cpouthier/kasten-nfs/README.md

-# kasten-nfs
+# Setup NFS to create an NFS export locatin for Veeam Kasten

-In the procedure below we assume that boths NFS server and NFS client are running on the same server.
+In the procedure below we assume that boths NFS server and NFS client will run running on the same server.

+This procedure needs to be adapted for your own environement.

 ## Install NFS server